erikyao/erikyao.github.io/_posts/2016-01-09-basic-graph-algorithms.md

 w(e) > w(e_s) \Longrightarrow w(T + e_s - e) < w(T) \Longrightarrow (T + e_s - e) \text{ is lighter than MST. }
 $$

-Contradiction.
+Contradiction. $\blacksquare$

 _**Lemma 2.**_ MST contains no useless edge.

 _**Proof:**_ Adding any useless edge to $F$ would introduce a cycle.

-注意 useless edge 的 endpoints 是在一个 component 中的，而 component 又是 connected 的，所以这两个 endpoints 一定是连通的，你再把这两个 endpoints 连接起来，一定会有 cycle。
+注意 useless edge 的 endpoints 是在一个 component 中的，而 component 又是 connected 的，所以这两个 endpoints 一定是连通的，你再把这两个 endpoints 连接起来，一定会有 cycle.

 Our generic minimum spanning tree algorithm repeatedly adds one or more safe edges to the evolving forest $F$.
 Whenever we add new edges to $F$, some undecided edges become safe, and others become useless.
-To specify a particular algorithm, we must decide which safe edges to add, and we must describe how to identify new safe and new useless edges, at each iteration of our generic template.
+To specify a particular algorithm, we must decide which safe edges to add, and we must describe how to identify new safe and new useless edges, at each iteration of our generic template. $\blacksquare$

-### 10.2 Borvka’s Algorithm
+## 10.2 Borvka’s Algorithm

 The Borvka algorithm can be summarized in one line:

 > Borvka: Add ALL the safe edges and recurse.

 We can find all the safe edge in the graph in $O(E)$ time as follows.
 First, we count the components of $F$ using whatever-first search, using the standard wrapper function (See [4.
 Preorder and Postorder Labeling](#4-preorder-and-postorder-labeling)).
-As we count, we label every vertex with its component number; that is, every vertex in the first traversed component gets label 1, every vertex in the second component gets label 2, and so on.
+As we count, we label every vertex with its component number; that is, every vertex in the first traversed component gets label $1$, every vertex in the second component gets label $2$, and so on.

 ```python
 def Borvka(G):